frequently asked questions

 • Great schools benefit our community and those who call it home.
 They help attract families, support local businesses, and strengthen the quality of life in our area.
 A modern elementary school would make Aitkin more appealing to new residents and families, bring in jobs during construction, and open the door for future housing and economic growth.

 For 150 years, Aitkin Public Schools have been a source of opportunity and pride.
-This proposed plan focuses on our most urgent need—a new PreK-6 elementary school—to ensure our schools continue supporting Aitkin’s future.
-It would also add a community wellness center to provide a new space for recreation, activities, and gathering year-round for residents of all ages.
+This proposed plan focuses on our most urgent need — a new PreK-6 elementary school — to ensure our schools continue supporting Aitkin’s future.
+It would also add a new gymnasium space for both school and public use, giving people of all ages a place to gather and stay active while strengthening the ties between our schools and the community.

 • The proposed new elementary school would be located on approximately 80-90 acres of 225 acres of land owned by the school district (34305 405th Place, Aitkin).
 The proposed referendum includes the costs of running water and sewer to the district-owned property.

-• In 2018, a community task force recommended a long-range plan to bring all school facilities to one campus.
-Since then, we have listened to our community and their desire for a more connected school community.
-As a district, our long-term vision is to bring all PreK–12 students and facilities together on a single, unified campus.
-But we also recognize the cost to make that vision a reality.
-That is why we are choosing an incremental approach with an emphasis on the most urgent need: a new PreK-6 elementary school.
-If voters approve the November 2025 referendum, the new PreK–6 elementary school would be the first major step in making a unified school campus a reality.
+• In 2018, a community task force recommended a long-range goal of creating a single PreK-12 campus.
+Our district recognizes what it will take to make that vision a reality.
+That is why we are choosing an incremental approach with an emphasis on the most urgent need: a new PreK-6 school.
+If voters approve the April 2026 referendum, the new elementary school would be the first major step toward making a unified school campus.

 The district already owns land for a future unified campus and has secured IRRRB grant funding to support critical infrastructure work.
 While future phases to consolidate other school buildings and athletic fields are not yet scheduled or funded, we will continue to engage our community in long-term facilities planning for our schools.